 Eggs: An Excellent source of Vegetarian Protein

 YUM!
 Who needs an excuse to eat peanut butter?
-Every two table spoon contains 8 grams of protein.
+Every two tablespoon contains 8 grams of protein.
 Just smother it on fruits (especially tasty with banana) or add it to your smoothies.
 This way you avoid bread, without giving up on the deliciousness of peanut butter.

 Quinoa: Another Excellent source of Vegetarian Protein

 One cup of cooked quinoa is about 220 calories and contains 8 grams of protein.
-But it’s also rich in fibre and fills you up.
+But it’s also rich in fiber and fills you up.
 One of the best ways to use it is to substitute it for rice.
 Make your delicious veggie stews and enjoy it with a portion of quinoa.
-It also makes for a great breakfast – give it whatever flavour you like and enjoy the nutrients and benefits of it.
+It also makes for a great breakfast – give it whatever flavor you like and enjoy the nutrients and benefits of it.